forestgrape/coronavirus/2_biological/viruses.md

 Viruses integrate enzymes produced by other forms of life into their metabolism.
 Since all life forms which are enzymatically independent life forms on today's earth are [cell based](../2_biological/life-forms.md#cell-forming-life-forms) [to check] and the metabolisms is inside the cells, viruses need to be within cells to replicate.

 > ###### Infected Cell
 > A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism.

 > ###### Infected Object
 > An object is *infected* if it contains [infected cells](#infected-cell).
 An object can be a tissue, an organ, a structure (e.g. upper respiratory tract) or an organism.

+=> An organism is infected if it has some [cells that are infected](#infected-cell).

 These can mean that the virus is replicating inside the cell.
 A cell is also called infected if only some viral genes are translated and the resulting enzymes are active and thus influence the cells metabolism.
 To specify, cells in which replication takes place are called host cells.

+> ###### Infectable Cell
+> A *infectable cell* is a cell which can be [infected](#infected-cell).
+There are [constraints on a cell](#cell-tropism) to be infectable.

+> ###### Infectable Object
+> An object is *infectable* if can become [infected](#infected-object).
+Necessary conditions are (1) [infectable cells](#infectable-cell) and this cell must also be reachable.
+An object can be a tissue, an organ, a structure (e.g. upper respiratory tract) or an organism.

+> ##### Infectable Organism
+> An *infectable organism* is an [infectable object](#infectable-object) where the object is an organism.

+There are [constraints on a object to be infectable](#behavior-of-viruses).
+A necessary condition for an object to become infected is the availability of [infectable cells](#infectable-cell).
+However this condition is not sufficient, reachability, priming factors and immune evasion are other conditions needed.

 > ###### Host Cell
 > A *host cell* is a cell in which a virus replicates.

-So a host cell is always an infected cell.
+A host cell is always an infected cell since to produce new viruses the virus needs to run its metabolism.

+Once a virus infects cells, it changes the metabolism of the cell.

 Most cells don't live forever.
-In multicellular organisms most cells live fare shorter than the organism itself and even most cell lines don't survive and only few cells have the chance of being part of the cells giving raise to descendants organisms.
-If virus infected, cells usually die even faster.
+In multicellular organisms most cells live fare shorter than the organism itself.
+Some cell lines such as neurons are long-lived, however these long lived cells mostly have their life time limited by the life time of the organism itself.
+A notable exception are the germ line cells, which have the chance of being part of the cell line giving raise to descendants organisms.
+Virus infected cells usually die even faster than normal cells.
 Thus viruses need to jump to next cells.
-To switch between cells, most viruses, including coronaviruses, have a 2 phase life cycle.
+To switch between cells, most viruses, including coronaviruses, have a two phase life cycle.

 ## Life Cycles of Viruses